Klarna Web SDK v2

 });

-1. If the shipping option provided cannot be handled due to some constraints, you can reject it by returning the following.
+1. Reject the shipping option: If the shipping option provided cannot be handled due to some constraints, you can reject it with a rejection reason.
+The customer will be prompted to select a different shipping option.

 Example